Leading With Compassion During COVID-19

 Marissa is a fourth-year commerce student at the University of Victoria.
 Two years ago, she worked at a non-profit organization that was dedicated to improving access to healthcare for kids across Vancouver Island.
 Through this experience, Marissa instantly realized her passion for helping others.
 Specifically, she was motivated to use her writing skills to share the stories of meaningful causes and inspire others.

 “I can’t wait to start volunteering with Mercy Ships Canada.
-It’s exciting to see how the organization is redefining today’s definition of medical care.
-I also have the opportunity to participate to a StoryBrand training, which will help me understand the Mercy Ships Canada messaging and communication.
-I have witnessed the impact of improving access to healthcare on a local scale, and I am excited to bring this enthusiasm to a global scale.”
+In the next few weeks, I have the opportunity to participate in StoryBrand training, which will help me better understand Mercy Ships Canada’s messaging.
+Moreover, it’s exciting to see how the organization is redefining today’s definition of medical care.
+I have witnessed the impact of improving access to healthcare on a local scale, and I am excited to bring this enthusiasm to a global scale. “

 Through stories like Parametric Pro Consulting, we are reminded of the value of supporting each other during difficult times.
 We are so thankful for our volunteers, supporters, and partners who have continued to help us bring hope and healing to those in need for nearly 40 years.
 If you are interested in getting involved, visit our Volunteer and Get Involved pages to see how you can help today!